jupyterhub/zero-to-jupyterhub-k8s/doc/source/administrator/security.md

           - <your-domain-name>
         type: secret
           secret:
-            name: <your-secret-name>
+            name: example-tls
     ```

-2. Apply the config changes by running helm upgrade ....
+3. Apply the config changes by running helm upgrade ....
-3. Wait for about a minute, now your hub should be HTTPS enabled!
+4. Wait for about a minute, now your hub should be HTTPS enabled!

 ### Off-loading SSL to a Load Balancer